oktadev/okta-blog/_source/_posts/2022-05-04-angular-microfrontend-deploy.md

 ## Dynamic loading of micro-frontend remotes

 So far, we've been serving the cupcake micro-frontend website using the npm script `run:all`, which serves all three applications at once.
 Let's see what happens if we only try serving the host application.
-Stop serving the site, and run `ng serve shell` to serve the default application, `shell`, and open the browser.
+Stop serving the site, run `ng serve shell` to serve the default application, `shell`, and open the browser.

 When you navigate to `http://localhost:4200`, you see a blank screen and a couple of console errors.
 The console errors happen because `shell` can't find the micro-frontend remotes at ports 4201 and 4202. 👀

-These errors mean the host is loading the micro-frontends upon initialization of the host, not upon route change like you might think based on configuring a lazy-loaded route in the routing module.
+These errors mean the host is loading the micro frontends upon initialization of the host, not upon route change like you might think based on configuring a lazy-loaded route in the routing module.
 Doh!

 With the `@angular-architects/module-federation` library's `loadRemoteModule()` method, we can dynamically load the micro-frontend remotes upon route change with a few quick changes.